THERAPY SUPPORT DOGS UK

 As mentioned above, training should start as soon as possible.
-If handlers are attending normal pet dog training classes, they should mention your aim to the chief instructor so they can keep it in mind.
-Ideally, handlers will go to specialist classes to follow the TSD programme.
+If you are attending normal pet dog training classes, they should mention your aim to the chief instructor so they can keep it in mind.
+Ideally, handlers will go to specialist classes like ours to follow the TSD program.

 Monthly full-day sessions

-The sessions are £35.00.
+These sessions are £40.00.
 Workbook included with the first session.

 THERAPY SUPPORT DOG (BEFRIENDER)